 Etiquette expert Thomas P. Farley, a.k.a.
 Mister Manners, recommends that your wedding website include a brief mention of the fact that there will not be children at the reception so that guests are informed in advance.
 If you hold back this information, it could confuse guests and prevent them from coordinating a sitter in time.

-Stay firm on the rules.
+Stay firm on the "no kids at wedding" rules.

 A “no-kids” policy at your wedding needs to be an all-or-nothing rule, says Danielle Rothweiler of Rothweiler Event Design in Verona, New Jersey.
 “Where many couples get in trouble, is they invite those closest to them with their children, or have flower girls and ring bearers,” she says.
 This can quickly hurt the feelings of well-meaning guests who made sacrifices in order to be a part of your big day.
 “You must be consistent and not make exceptions here and there,” adds Farley.
 Otherwise, you’re sure to hear some complaints.